Who We Are

 For the complete Baptist Faith and Message Statement which we adhere to, go to http://www.sbc.net/bfm2000/bfm2000.asp.

-Our Associate Pastor, Justin F. Jarrett, came on staff in July of 2017.
+Our Pastor, Justin F. Jarrett, came on staff in July of 2017 as an Assosiate Pastor.
+In July 2019, following the retirement of the previous Pastor (Harrison Bradley), Justin took on the role of the Pastor.
 He is a native of Union County, and graduated from Shorter University in Rome, GA, in 2013 with a degree in Christian Ministry.
-He is married to the former Rachel Gowder, a veterinarian in Blairsville, and they have one daughter, Julia Faith.
-He enjoys the outdoors and spending time with his family.
+He is married to the former Rachel Gowder, a veterinarian in Blairsville, GA, and they have two daughters together, Julia Faith and Sophia Lynne Jarret.
+He enjoys the outdoors and spending time with his friends and family.